Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 one resource without rebooting the whole appliance.

-then reactivating it — the resource is torn down and rebuilt cleanly.
+— deactivate, save, then reactivate.
+The resource is torn down and rebuilt

 Go to Networking > Settings > Ports and open the